mathiasmag/Oracle-Dev-Env-Docker/prereqs.md

 For Red Hat, follow their instructions.
 They do not install Docker CE, you'll get the older docker-engine.
 Though it is possible to install Docker CE from Cent OS if you do not need a configuration Red HAt will support.

 Oracle Linux install for docker-engine is explained on this [blog](https://blogs.oracle.com/virtualization/install-docker-on-oracle-linux-7-v2).
+For the things we do here, the part at the end about logging on to the Oracle Container Registry can be skipped.

 ## Get zip-files this project and Oracle Docker project.